Flux Analysis in Accounting: A Complete Guide

 The visual heatmap provides an immediate look at variances month-to-month, making it faster to identify significant changes.
 Now, large differences automatically show up on each line item as intensely green or red blocks, which can also be customized to your preferences.

-For example, rather than having to export payroll data, apply analysis, and then look for headcount data to compare, Mosaic can automate and display these insights with just a few clicks.
+For example, rather than having to export payroll data, apply analysis, and then look for headcount data to compare, Mosaic’s automation can display these insights with just a few clicks.

 The data is normalized inherently, so it’s automatically in a readable format.
 That means it’s streamlined for variance analysis and presentation, even for those unfamiliar with accounting.